-The Group's reportable segments comprise the electronics component segment, the biomedical device segment, and the opto-mechatronics segment, all of which are the Group's strategic business units (SBUs) that provide different products and services such as design, manufacture, and sale of plastic components, laser application products, and medical devices.
+The Group's reportable segments comprise the electronics component segment, the opto-mechatronics segment, the biomedical and system integration segment, and the AI application development segment, all of which are the Group's strategic business units (SBUs) that provide different products and services such as design, manufacture, and sale of plastic components, medical devices, opto-mechatronics products and AI application products.
 The Group's chief operating decision maker reviews the internal management reports submitted by each SBU on a quarterly basis.